miklevin/nbdev_async/README.md

 ## How to use

-If you are an nbdev developer, follow [this link](https://github.com/fastai/nbdev/issues/327).
+(https://github.com/fastai/nbdev/issues/327).
+This is a bare-bones example of attempting to produce documentation for an nbdev Notebook with an async function.
+If you are an nbdev developer, follow [this link] for the open Github issue, also documented below.

 This may be the same issue.
 I'm on Windows 10 with WSL2.
 On Linux I'm running Ubuntu 20.04.4 LTS.
 I use Jupyter Desktop Version 3.3.2-2.
 I'm on nbdev 1.2.5 on both the Linux and Windows sides.
 So I do Notebooks under Windows Desktop JupyterLab and the nbdev_[commands] under WSL2/Linux/focal 20.04.4.
 The problem is extremely consistent and reproducible.